giorgiosironi/jenkins-cd-workshop/tutorials/multiple_stages.md

 Finished: SUCCESS
 ```

-[https://github.com/jenkins-cd-workshop/multiple-stages/blob/master/Jenkinsfile](The pipeline defines the 3 stages) you have just seen.
+[The pipeline defines the 3 stages](https://github.com/jenkins-cd-workshop/multiple-stages/blob/master/Jenkinsfile) you have just seen.
 Each stage has two arguments: a string (that is, its name) and a closure containing Groovy code to execute.

 The first stage checks out a working copy of the Git repository in the current directory of the build, called a `workspace` in Jenkins.
 The second one runs a shell command, the most generic construct that can integrate any external deploy tool or testing framework (in this case it's just Python's `unittest`).
 The third stage could be, for example, a deploy; each stage will only be executed if the previous ones pass.